Quickstart

 Prerequisites

-Currently, CloudPilot AI supports only EKS (AWS) and ACK (Alibaba Cloud) clusters.
-Support for additional cloud providers will be added in the future.
+CloudPilot AI currently supports EKS (AWS), ACK (Alibaba Cloud), and GKE (Google Cloud) clusters.
 If you already have a compatible cluster, skip this step.

-To quickly set up an EKS cluster, follow the instructions in the Demostration Cluster for CloudPilot AI .
+- To quickly create an EKS cluster, refer to the Demonstration Cluster for CloudPilot AI .

 Step 2: Connect Your Cluster to CloudPilot AI